 Materialized views are similar to views and allow you to save frequently used or complex queries.
 Materialized views are different from views in that materialized views are based on physical storage.
 You cannot write data to materialized views.
 When a query accesses a materialized view, the system returns the data that is stored in the materialized view.
-The data in materialized views is not automatically updated and may become obsolete.
-However, you can retrieve data stored in the materialized views faster than retrieving the same data from underlying tables or using views to retrieve the same data from underlying tables.
-Therefore, if you accept periodic data updates, materialized views have significant performance advantages.
+Data in materialized views is not automatically updated and may become obsolete.
+However, you can retrieve data stored in materialized views faster than retrieving the same data by using base tables or views of the base tables.
+Therefore, materialized views have significant performance advantages if you accept periodic data updates.

 Create a materialized view